cjduffy/HighRes/README.md

 Establish the degree of automation that is feasible Begin process of converting code from MATLAB to C as a test of feasibility for writing all software for the project in C

+Equipment

+Meade Telescope
+QHY5-II

+Means the theorhetical resolution of the system is
+R = wavelength/D = 0.28"
+Telescope is seeing limited (seeing = 2") so the goal would be to push the accuracy above the seeing limit.